akmur/WPGitignore/README.md

-# wp_gitignore
+# WP Gitignore

-Gitignore for WordPress project
+Default .gitignore for WordPress project.
+To be added in pre wordpress root folder.